Complete quantum-inspired framework for computational fluid dynamics: Conclusions and Outlook

-The core technical ingredient to enable such high efficiencies is the approximate MPS masks that we have introduced.
-These make it possible to accurately describe complex immersed objects using moderate $\rchi$'s.
+A core technical contribution to enable such high efficiencies is the approximate MPS masks.
 In fact, we have provided a versatile mask generation recipe exploiting standard tensor-network tools such as the TT-cross algorithm.
-Another key contribution is the alternative methods we have proposed to query the solution field directly from its MPS: coarse-grained evaluation and pixel sampling.
-In particular, pixel sampling explores random mesh points distributed according to the square of a chosen property, such as for instance vorticity or pressure (and, through an equation of state, also temperature).
+Another key ingredient is the alternative methods we have proposed to query the solution directly from its MPS: coarse-grained evaluation and pixel sampling.
+In particular, pixel sampling explores random mesh points distributed according to the square of a chosen property, such as for instance vorticity or pressure (or, through an equation of state, also temperature).
 This mimics the measurement statistics of a quantum state encoding the property in its amplitudes, hence being relevant also to future quantum solvers~\cite{AsparuGuzik}.
-Remarkably, it does so by efficiently computing marginals of the target distribution via local tensor contractions directly on the MPS, without evaluating the property itself at a single mesh point.
+Remarkably, it does so by efficiently computing marginals of the target distribution via local tensor contractions directly on the MPS, without evaluating the property itself at any mesh point.
 Pixel sampling is ideal for Monte-Carlo simulations, relevant to optimizations via stochastic gradient descent, e.g. This can be interesting to aero- or hydro-dynamic design problems as well as to training neural-network models.